Maria Pia of Savoy: Early life

-Biography
+Queen consort

 As Queen, Maria Pia was considered by some as extravagant, but far more for her many charitable works in aid of the Portuguese people.
 She was known by the Portuguese people as an "angel of charity" and "mother of the poor" for her compassion and work on social causes.
 At a masquerade ball in 1865, she changed her costume three times.
-When the Portuguese parliament discussed her expenses, she replied saying "if you want a Queen, you have to pay for her.
+When the Portuguese parliament discussed her expenses, she replied saying "if you want a Queen, you have to pay for her."
 As Queen, she was largely responsible for the interiors of the Ajuda Royal Palace in Lisbon, still used to this day for banquets during state visits by foreign heads of state.

 Maria Pia did not involve herself in politics, but in a conflict with João Carlos Saldanha de Oliveira Daun, 1st Duke of Saldanha in 1870, she stated: "If I were the king, I would have you shot!"
 Over the years, Luís began to indulge in several extramarital affairs.
-Despite her husband’s apparent wandering eye, Maria remained faithful to her husband, therefore causing Maria a great deal of depression.
-It is speculated that she too had an affair with Thomas de Rosa Sousa but this was never confirmed, and may have just been some mean-spirited gossip most likely out of the mouth of Infanta Antónia of Portugal, her sister-in-law.
-The rumors got around to the queen and she responded indignantly “They can talk until they explode.”
+Despite her husband's apparent wandering eyes, Maria Pia remained faithful to her husband, but her husband's infidelity caused her a great deal of depression.
+It is speculated that she too had an affair with Tomás de Sousa Rosa but this was never confirmed, and may have just been some mean-spirited gossip most likely out of the mouth of Infanta Antónia of Portugal, her sister-in-law.
+The rumors got around to the queen and she responded indignantly "They can talk until they explode."

-Maria and Antónia both generally disliked each other, this hatred grew to the point where Antónia would refer to the penultimate queen as ‘x’ in her letters to Luis.
-Antónia strongly believed that Maria was having an affair and urged Luis to pursue a divorce, which was quite the double—standard considering she was well aware of Luis’ affairs.
-Maria also maintained a rocky relationship with her father-in-law Ferdinand II of Portugal, disapproving his morganatic marriage to an opera singer.
+Maria Pia and Antónia both disliked each other.
+This hatred grew to the point where Antónia would refer to the penultimate queen of Portugal as 'x' in her letters to Luís.
+Antónia strongly believed that Maria Pia was having an affair and urged Luís to pursue a divorce, which was quite a double-standard as she was well aware of Luís' affairs.
+Maria Pia also maintained a rocky relationship with her father-in-law Ferdinand II of Portugal, disapproving of his morganatic marriage to an opera singer.

-Her son Carlos and his wife, Amelie, had a son named Luis Filipe, who was very close to his grandmother.
-Tragically they also conceived a premature daughter named Maria Ana who lived for only two hours.
-The Queen had always longed for a little girl, and was no stranger to this type of loss.
-She expressed her sympathy, describing her lost grandchild as “Very small, but perfect and beautiful, with well-defined features.”
+Her son Carlos and his wife, Amélie, had a son named Luís Filipe, who was very close to his grandmother.
+Tragically they also conceived a premature daughter named Maria Ana who lived for only a few hours.
+She expressed her sympathy, describing her lost granddaughter as "Very small, but perfect and beautiful, with well-defined features."